ArthurVimond/oscleton-android-sdk/doc/docs/getting-started/prerequesite.md

 Oscleton SDK relies on a custom MIDI Remote Script for Ableton Live.
 In order to use the SDK in your Android application project, please follow the steps below:

-1. On your computer, download the [Oscleton MIDI Remote Script](http://oscletonsdk.arthurvimond.fr/setup/midi-remote-script.zip).
+1. On your computer, download the [Oscleton MIDI Remote Script].
 2. Extract the ZIP and put it in the Ableton Live MIDI Remote Scripts folder as follow:

     * On Mac: